OtisIrachi/Sand-Table-Gcode-Sender/README.md

 This project is a mashup of several programs to create yet another version of a COREXY Sand Table.
 My frustration was in the complexity of other projects, although done quite well, but I wanted a simpler approach.

 Basic components are:

-grbl cnc shield and Arduino UNO for motor controller.
+Grbl CNC Shield and Arduino UNO for stepper motor controller.
 TMC2209 Stepper Drivers for quiet operation.
-ESP32 and SDCard module for sending gcode programs to the grbl motor controller.
+ESP32 and SDCard module for sending gcode programs to the grbl stepper motor controller.
 STL Files from https://www.instructables.com/Easily-Build-a-MACHINE-THAT-DESTROYS-WHAT-IT-CREAT/  project.
 The STL Files in this project folder were modified and used.